Kenneth Hahn State Recreation Area: Ecology

 To serve as a monument to Los Angeles’ role in the Olympic movement, 140 trees have been planted together on the hills where the 1932 Olympic Village was located, with each tree representing a nation that took part in the 1984 Summer Olympics in Los Angeles.

-The Olympic Forest includes "sea hibiscus from Seychelles, oleander from Algeria, sweet bay from Greece, Cajeput from Papua New Guinea…the paper mulberry from Toga, the carob from Cyprus, the date palm from Egypt."
+The Olympic Forest includes "sea hibiscus from Seychelles, oleander from Algeria, sweet bay from Greece, Cajeput from Papua New Guinea…the paper mulberry from Toga, the carob from Cyprus, the date palm from Egypt".

 History

 The Hills

 The Baldwin Hills were part of the homeland of the Tongva people, inhabited by them for over 8,000 years.
 In the 19th century the area was part of the Spanish and Mexican Ranchos of California era, with the Rancho Rincon de los Bueyes and Rancho La Cienega o Paso de la Tijera in and around the present day park.
 As Los Angeles quickly grew during the 20th century, only the rugged terrain of this section of the Baldwin Hills protected it from being developed.

 In 1932 the area east of the park was used as the site of the first Olympic Village ever built, for the 1932 Summer Olympics in the 10th Olympiad, which Los Angeles hosted.

 In the late 1940s the city transportation master plan included building a new north–south freeway, the Laurel Canyon Freeway-SR-170, that would have bisected the Baldwin Hills and park site where La Cienega Boulevard currently crosses the hills.

 Between 1947 and 1951, the Baldwin Hills Reservoir was built here.
 In the 1963 Baldwin Hills Dam disaster, the reservoir's dam suffered a catastrophic collapse, washing away residences in the canyon, flooding the landmark Baldwin Hills Village (now Village Green), and killing five residents who had not evacuated.
 The news coverage of the disaster was the first time aerial footage was televised live.
-Before the county demolished the ruined reservoir bowl and converted the land into parking and picnic areas circa 1990s, "Fennel, chamise and dandelion pushed through the cracked cement bottom of the reservoir" and it was overlooked by a "observation tower" that resembled "a castle from the Middle Ages."
+Before the county demolished the ruined reservoir bowl and converted the land into parking and picnic areas circa 1990s, "Fennel, chamise and dandelion pushed through the cracked cement bottom of the reservoir" and it was overlooked by an "observation tower" that resembled "a castle from the Middle Ages".

 The bowl of the reservoir (now called Janice's Green Valley) has been planted with grass and trees but remains visible and is the site of a popular jogging track.